IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 # ibm\_container_cluster

 Create, update, or delete a Kubernetes cluster.
 An existing subnet can be attached to the cluster by passing the subnet ID.
 A webhook can be registered to a cluster, and you can add multiple worker nodes with the `workers` option.
+During the creation of cluster the workers are created with the kube version by default.
+During update user need to specify the version of worker to update the worker.

+**Before updating the version of cluster and workers via terraform get the list of available updates and their pre and post update instructions at https://console.bluemix.net/docs/containers/cs_versions.html#version_types.
+Also please go through the instructions at https://console.bluemix.net/docs/containers/cs_cluster_update.html#update.
+_Users must read these docs carefully before updating the version via terraform_.**

 ## Example Usage